space232/owospace/README.md

 ___

-I'm a software developer (emoji) from the UK.
+I'm a ⚙️ Software Developer 🇬🇧 from the UK.
 Currently, I am working with Vue, Java and the like.<br>
 Asides from programming, I enjoy listening to music (and very heavily reliant on which) and running experiments!<br>

 Yes, I do like me a bit of astrology too.